bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-compliance.md

 * GitHub Enterprise
 * 1Password (SoAR complete, Cloud security schedule review complete) - was previously discouraged corporately due to no background checks for staff/contractors, but this has since changed.
 Further review required to support use.

-If you cannot find a tool from the above list and/or require specific information please contact the [platform services team](mailto:PlatformServicesTeam@gov.bc.ca).
+If you cannot find a tool from the above list and/or require specific information please contact the [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).

-## Security Assessment Requirements for Product Teams
+## Security assessment requirements for Product Teams

 Each product team is responsible for developing a security assessment for their service.
-It is recommonended that teams connect with their Ministry Information Security Officer (MISO), or Ministry securty team, to complete this assessment.
-Some common questions to ask can be found [here](/security-best-practices-for-apps.md).
+It is recommended that teams connect with their Ministry Information Security Officer (MISO), or ministry security team, to complete this assessment.
+Some [common questions](/security-best-practices-for-apps.md) to ask them.

 ## Platform Product Registry